installg3ntoo/inventures-backend/docs/README.md

  - GET /:shortUrl/data:
     - Endpoint used to fetch shortUrl data, it returns the whole mongodb data of that shortUrl.
 NOTE: Click count does not increase when calling this endpoint.

+### URL Generation

+This api uses the node package [nanoid](https://www.npmjs.com/package/nanoid) for short URL generation.
+It generates an unique id of fixed 9 characters and prepends a suffix if given one.
+This is a simple approach that while it could generate collisions, [it would take ~2 years to have a 1% probability of at least one collision at 1000 IDs per hour](https://zelark.github.io/nano-id-cc/).
+And collisions are always validated by the unique property of shortUrl index in mongo, so data consistency is guaranteed.

 ## Deployment

-The whole backend is deployed in an EC2 instance in AWS, using NGINX as a reverse proxy for HTTPS.
+The whole backend is deployed in an EC2 instance in AWS, using NGINX as a reverse proxy for HTTPS using certbot for SSL certificate.
 The backend url is in the emails info.
 The structure of the app can be seen as the following diagram:

 ![App Structure Diagram](diagram.png)